-I am Professor of Urban and Interdisciplinary Studies at Eastern University where I have been since 1997.
-I worked as an urban youth worker, an American Baptist pastor, an adult educator and now a professor of Urban Studies.
-My areas of focus are urban theology, race and ethnic relations, leadership, social activism, and popular education.
-I have been involved in the West Philadelphia area for many years doing community based leadership development and seeking to build relationships across differences of race, ethnicity, class, religion and sexual orientation.
-Through offering short and long term trainings and through my writing seek to help people discover their own inherent power and wisdom to transform their communities
+I am Professor Emeritus of Urban and Interdisciplinary Studies at Eastern University where taught from 1997 – 2019.
+Over the course of my career I have worked as an urban youth worker, an American Baptist pastor, an adult educator, and a professor of Urban Studies.
+Since retirement, I have focused on community education, writing and restorative justice work.
+My areas of focus are urban theology, race and ethnic relations, leadership, social activism, restorative justice, and popular education.
+I have been involved in the West Philadelphia area for many years doing community-based leadership development and seeking to build relationships across differences of race, ethnicity, class, religion and sexual orientation.
+Through offering short and long-term training and through my writing seek to help people discover their own inherent power and wisdom to transform their communities.

 I am particularly focused on community issues of gun violence prevention, urban education and interfaith and inter-racial coalitions for addressing city issues.
-I am a member of the Education Task Force for POWER (Philadelphians Organized to Witness, Empower and Rebuild) and NewCORE (New Conversations for Race and Ethnicity).
-I am also a founding member and regular participant in Heeding God’s Call.
+I am a member of the Education Justice Team for POWER (People Organized to Witness, Empower and Rebuild) and NewCORE (New Conversations for Race and Ethnicity).

 In 2002 after 21 years as a pastor and member of the American Baptist Churches, I joined West Philadelphia Mennonite Fellowship, to reconnect to my Anabaptist roots.
 The Anabaptist commitments to nonviolence, intentional community and seeking to live out the Christian faith in concrete ways are the bedrock of what it means for me to be a person of faith.
 However, I have spent most of life working with Christians, Jews, Muslims, Buddhists and people of other faith traditions committed to bring hope, healing and justice to a hurting world.
 Thus despite my Christian identity I am deeply committed to interfaith dialogue and cooperation.